Facts About Glasgow: Interesting and Strangest Facts

 Glasgow is Known as the ‘Dear Green Place’ in Gaelic

-Glasgow is regarded as the ‘dear green place’ as the city boasts of having 90 gardens and parks with lush woodland parks and rolling hills.
+Glasgow is regarded as the ‘dear green place’ as the city boasts of having 90 gardens and parks, with lush woodland parks and rolling hills.
 Some of the well-known parks and gardens in Glasgow include The Hidden Park, Glasgow Botanic Gardens, Kelvingrove Park, Scottish Poetry Rose Garden, and the Maxwell Park Pollokshields.

 Glasgow City Chambers Contain More Marble Than the Vatican City

 If you are looking for some of the places to visit in Glasgow, then you should definitely consider going to Glasgow City Chambers.
 It overlooks George Square and is one of the most beautiful buildings in Scotland.
 The beautiful interior of the City Chambers has acted as a substitute for the Vatican in the films.
 Opened in 1888, the City Chambers has a rich history and mesmerising opulent staircases.
-Your trip to Glasgow or your exploration of this city from your student accommodation in United Kingdom is going to remain incomplete if you do not visit this historic place.
+Your trip to Glasgow or your exploration of this city from your student accommodation in the United Kingdom is going to remain incomplete if you do not visit this historic place.

 Also Read: Are you an international student based out of Aberdeen?
-If yes, then check out our blog – Weekend Getaways from Aberdeen!
+If yes, then check out our blog – Weekend Getaways from Aberdeen

 FAQs

-Glasgow is famous for a lot of things, some of which are – whisky, architecture, shipbuilding, the oldest football team, etc.
+Glasgow is famous for a lot of things, some of which are whisky, architecture, shipbuilding, the oldest football team, etc.

 Howrah is regarded as the Glasgow of India.
-Interestingly this city is also known as the “Sheffield of India”.
+Interestingly, this city is also known as the “Sheffield of India”.

 Pound Sterling is the official currency of Scotland and the 3-letter code for the same is GBP.